Island of Lesbos (Lesvos) Guide: Towns, Beaches, Things To Do

 Plomari Ouzo Distillery

 If there is one thing that Lesbos is known for, it’s Ouzo.
-In fact, on the island, you can find the most famous ouzo brand in the world in Plomari.
+In Plomari, you can visit one of Greece’s best-known ouzo producers, Ouzo of Plomari (Isidoros Arvanitis).
 The factory was founded in 1894 by Isidoros Arvanitis, a native of the village of Plomari.

-The factory is open to the public, and visits and tours are available for those interested in learning the production process and those who want to know about ouzo and taste different varieties of this popular drink!
+The factory is open to the public.
+Visitors and tours are available for those interested in learning about the production process and for those who want to learn about ouzo and taste different varieties of this popular drink!

 Ouzo Museum Barbayannis